 - A report on the changes to the Electoral Roll (an up to date copy of the Roll is to be present for inspection at the Meeting)

-- A report on the activities of the Parish
+- A report on the fabric of the church

 - The financial statements of the PCC for the year ending on the 31/12 before the meeting

 - These financial statements are to be independently examined/audited, approved and signed by the Chairman, and are to be displayed on a Notice board inside/outside of buildings licensed for worship in the parish for a period of at least 7 days before the Meeting

 - The financial statements are to be sent to the Diocesan Board of Finance within 28 days of the conclusion of the Meeting

 - Deanery Synod Laity representatives are to be elected every 3rd year.
 (The next elections are in 2026, and casual vacancies before then may be filled either by election at the APCM or by appointment by the PCC)